PasanAbeysekara/portforlio/posts/when-to-not-use-kubernetes.md

 * **Pod security policies** are often skipped, leading to privilege escalation.
 * **Secrets** stored in Kubernetes are base64-encoded, not encrypted by default.

-Enterprises often need **service meshes (Istio, Linkerd)**, secret managers (Vault), and strict network policies—each adding more complexity.
+Enterprises often need **service meshes (Istio, Linkerd)**, secret managers (Vault), and strict network policies each adding more complexity.

 ---